-- Rigorous Monitoring and Evaluation and regular Inclusion Panel Meetings review the unmet needs of all our students, ensuring that the needs of socially disadvantaged students are addressed
+- Monitoring and evaluation and regular Inclusion Panel Meetings that review the unmet needs of our students and design effective interventions to address these needs

-- In making provision for socially disadvantaged students, we recognise that not all who receive free school meals will be socially disadvantaged and not all socially disadvantaged pupils will be in receipt of free school meals
+- Recognising that not all who receive free school meals will be socially disadvantaged and not all socially disadvantaged pupils will be in receipt of free school meals

 In 2017 South Hunsley School were named as Regional Champions of the TES Pupil Premium Awards.
 Click here to read our 2017 Award Winning Pupil Premium Case Study.

-The following is a brief summary of the types of additional support that the Inclusion Team provides:
+The following is a brief summary of the further types of additional support that the school provides:

 - Reading and Speech and Language programmes

-- Mentoring and coaching schemes – reduce persistent absence/increase engagement with core subjects
+- Mentoring that aims to reduce persistent absence and increase engagement with core subjects

-- Key Stage 4 boosters – Saturday School Maths, After School Classes and Easter boosters for English Language
+- Key Stage 4 support – lunch time and after-school classes, Saturday school and Easter boosters

-- Extra training for classroom based assistants – dyslexia, phonics, reading programmes
+- Extra training for classroom based assistants with a focus on dyslexia, phonics and reading programmes

-- Named worker for key-students with multiple social deprivation indicators
+- Named colleague for key-students with multiple social deprivation indicators